solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

 ## Summary

-- **Solana Pay** is a specification for encoding Solana transaction requests within URLs, enabling standardized transaction requests across different Solana apps and wallets
+- **Solana Pay** is a specification for encoding Solana transaction requests within URLs, facilitating standardized transaction requests across various Solana onchain applications and wallet apps.
-- **Partial signing** of transactions allows for the creation of transactions that require multiple signatures before they are submitted to the network
+- **Partial signing** of transactions enables the creation of transactions that require multiple signatures before they are submitted to the network.
+This allows for collaborative transaction signing where multiple parties must agree.
-- **Transaction gating** involves implementing rules that determine whether certain transactions are allowed to be processed or not, based on certain conditions or the presence of specific data in the transaction
+- **Transaction gating** involves setting up rules that determine whether certain transactions can be processed or not, based on predefined conditions or the presence of specific data in the transaction.

 ## Lesson